Housing & Homelessness

 Completed applications must be submitted to the Huron County Housing Services.

-Sanders Street Apartment
+Sanders Street Apartments

 Applications are available here, by calling the Huron County Housing Services at 519.482.8505, ext.
 4252, or at the Social Services office, located in the Jacob Memorial Building, 77722D London Road, Clinton.